lolzio5/Team05-RISCV-Final/doc/Sam/SamBarberStatement.md

 ### Miss Handling <a name="miss"></a>
 If a miss is detected the data must be loaded from main memory.
-To achieve this DataMemoryController.sv passes the
+To achieve this DataMemoryController.sv loads data from main memory.
+This data is then outputted and then this is stored to cache.
 ### Decode Module <a name="decode"></a>
-The decode module is very simple it splits the incoming address into its Index and tag
+The decode module is very simple it splits the incoming address into its Index and tag.
-### Writing to memory and Replacement policy <a name="writing"></a>
+### Writing to memory<a name="writing"></a>
 When an address stored  within the cache is written to the cache must be cleared to prevent the information in the cache from being out of date.
 This is achieved by setting the valid bit low on the cache block when iWriteEn is high for the corresponding block of cache.

+## Two way cache <a name="twowaycache"></a>
+The two way cache is built very similarly to the direct cache with the addition of the U ram array and two copies of the cache arrays.
+This U bit indicates which cache was most recently accessed.
+Unfortunately I did not have time to finish and fully verify the two way cache it is located in the new_cache_pipline branch under newmemtwoway.sv file.

+### Replacement policy <a name="writingreplace"></a>
+In the two way cache when if a miss occurs and if the cache is full data needs to removed from the cache to allow for the new data.
+This is achieved by the U bit this indicates which which piece of data was last used.
+The data which is the oldest is replaced with the new data.

 Every time a miss occurs
 ### Testing the cache
 Testing with the PDF program on the pipelined single cycle processor with data memory cache.
 ![](TestingCachePDF.jpeg)

 Testing with the Triangle PDF program on the pipelined single cycle processor with data memory cache.
 ![](TestingCacheTrianglePDF.jpeg)

-## Two way cache <a name="twowaycache"></a>
-The two way cache is build
-### Writing to memory and Replacement policy <a name="writingreplace"></a>
 ## Conclusion and Reflection <a name="conclusion"></a>

-Overall I was happy with how the project went
+Overall I really enjoyed this project it was a great opportunity for me to develop my understanding of CPU microarchitecture, hardware design and System Verilog.

-If I was doing the project again I would have intergrated the cache witht the main CPU much sooner rather than relying on my own testing of the module by itself.
-As this resulted in If I have additonal time I would have also like to persue adding levels of caching to the process to improve the Data Memory efficency.
-In addition I think it would have made the module intergation much simplier if we had agreed on a naming convention at the start of the project rather than altering all our code after the fact to fit a naming conventsion.
+If I was doing the project again I would have integrated the cache with the main CPU much sooner rather than relying on my own testing of the module by itself.
+If I had additional time I would like to peruse adding levels of caching to the processor to improve the Data Memory efficiency.
+In addition I think it would have made the module integration much simpler if as a team we had agreed on a naming convention at the start of the project.
+As it makes debugging far simpler when all modules follow the same naming convention.